 - We can also verify that both volumes were backed up.We are also attaching the script for your reference.

 The database always plays a key role in any production application.
 It is important that the database is backed up regularly.
 Learn how to automate your backup process.
 It is more important that whenever something is backed up, it should be verified after restoring so that, in the time of DR, it should be available and durable.
 In this article, we have demonstrated how you can restore the data backup with CPM using CPM CLI.
 The script can restore the backup instance as well verify the data on that instance.

-CPM, is an enterprise-class backup, recovery, and disaster recovery solution for EC2.
+N2WS Backup & Recovery is an enterprise-class backup, recovery, and disaster recovery solution for EC2.
 It uses existing EBS volume and RDS database snapshot abilities to automatically take snapshots at regular intervals.
 Additionally, you can set up policies and schedule backups for various targets.
 CPM helps manage snapshots with policies.
 For example, if you have multiple snapshots, the older ones may be irrelevant.
 With CPM, you can configure a policy to delete the snapshots after a certain period.
 This also helps in cost savings and effective backup management.